 This is a really good resource for questions you have about controlling the population, avoiding the rash, etc. - Maine Forest Service

-The site contains a lot of information including a risk map and a list of arborists willing to prune browntail webs. - 2021 Browntail Moth Winter Web Moth Survey
+The site contains a lot of information including a risk map and a list of arborists willing to prune browntail webs. - Maine DACF Interactive Aerial Survey Map

 - Maine CDC Division of Disease Surveillance